jtod/Sigma16/README.md

 * [Up to the top directory](./) Show the listing of files in the directory containing this version.

+## Installing the command line tools

+In addition to the basic web page version of Sigma16, there is a collection of separate programs that can be run in a shwll from the command line.  *(These are under development and will be released in late 2020; please come back later.)* These programs include a standalone version of the IDE, circuit simulator, and more.
+These tools provide additional functionality, faster execution, and the ability to work without access to the Internet.

 ## About the software